 Danielle LaPorte is the author of The Fire Starter Sessions and co-creator of Your Big Beautiful Book Plan.

-Yes, the site is probably geared for people who love inspirational quotes and soul-searching, but LaPorte’s website is much more than that.
-The posts are relatable, memorable and inspirational but not to the point that it’s too cheesy for my liking.
+Yes, the site is probably geared toward people who love inspirational quotes and soul-searching, but LaPorte’s website is much more than that.
+The posts are relatable, memorable and inspirational, but not to the point that it’s too cheesy for my liking.

 - My Recent Confessions On Writing, And A Word Of Advice: Keep Going.

 - Do You Love Your Problems?
 Because That Would Be Helpful